 Stock value

-You can use various ratios, also called multiples, to measure a company’s valuation, or its stock price in relation to the company’s financial situation.
-One of the most widely cited multiples is the price-to-earnings ratio (P/E), which is computed by dividing the stock’s current price by EPS.
-P/E is a measure of how much investors are currently willing to pay for each dollar of a company’s earnings.
+To assess a company’s valuation, you can use various ratios, or multiples, that compare the stock price to the company’s financial metrics.
+One of the most commonly referenced multiples is the price-to-earnings (P/E) ratio.
+This ratio is calculated by dividing the current stock price by the earnings per share (EPS).
+The P/E ratio indicates how much investors are willing to pay for each dollar of the company’s earnings.

 Price to earnings ratio (P/E) = Current price / EPS